BenjaminTrainorJS/Introduction/README.md

 I am partial towards Functinal Programming and would be insterested in due time to learn Elixir, and Haskell.

-For now I am focussing on the JavaScript stack, including: React, Express, Node, Vanilla, and Vue.
+For now I am focussing on the JavaScript stack, including: React, Express, Node, and Vue.